costacoz/elements_home_assignment/README.md

 * **accept** branch is merged to **main** branch

 ## Exception handling
 Exception handlings were used throughout the project extensively per task requirements.
+Logger is used to keeping exception messages as per good practices.

 ## Response cache
 Response cache is implemented using `@cache_page` decorator for the view function.